Home About Us Services Pregnancy Pediatrics FAQ Newsletters Links

 Is this like the External Cephalic Version my Ob/Gyn said I'd have to try before a C-section?

-No. This is not a technique that involves pushing and turning the baby, in fact, the baby is usually quite comfortable!
+No. This is not a technique that involves pushing and turning the baby, in fact, the baby is not touched!
 Most women experience mild discomfort on some trigger points, like getting a deep massage.
-The pain is a fraction of the ECV.

 The treatment seems so simple, what happens after?

-After the treatment you will be given instructions to continue at home and you will usually feel your baby moving more than usually because of all the new 'space' he or she has!
+After the treatment you will be given instructions to continue at home and you will usually feel your baby moving more than usual because of all the new 'space' he or she has!

 Does it work the first time?

 Sometimes!
 Dr. Parsons has had success with this technique on the first try, but that is not typical.
-More commonly this pelvic torsion has been going on for some time throughout the pregnancy, and one treatment is rarely enough time to get the pelvis to hold the new position for very long.
-Typically it can take a week to 6 weeks, depending on you, your body, and of course, how much time you have before your scheduled C-section!
+More commonly this pelvic torsion has been going on for some time throughout the pregnancy, and one treatment is not always enough time to get the pelvis to hold the new position for very long.
+Typically it can take a week to 6 weeks, depending on you, your body, and of course, your baby!

 With the Webster Technique, The Sooner the Better!